 Authors are responsible for ensuring that documentation is correct.
 Check documentation carefully, using online bibliographic databases if necessary.
 Each text citation-author spelling, author order, year-must match its corresponding entry in Works Cited.
-If the copyeditor finds numerous errors in the documentation, the article will be returned to the author.

-Many books have a long publishing history.
 The edition listed in Works Cited should be the same edition consulted for the essay.
 Pagination may differ from one edition to the next, which may affect the page numbers for quoted material.